Fatigue is one of the more unpleasant

 grows, it may become difficult to find a comfortable sleeping position.

-your stomach will soon become impossible, and not suited.
+will soon become impossible, and not suited.

 will soon not be comfortable.
 Your baby's weight will also put pressure